-Global average temperatures could pass 1.5C above pre-industrial levels within the next decade, new projections suggest.
+Global average temperatures could temporarily pass 1.5C above pre-industrial levels within the next decade, new projections suggest.

-The timing of when we actually hit the 1.5C threshold will depend heavily on a natural cycle in the Pacific Ocean, the study finds, which can either dampen or accelerate global temperature rise.
+The timing of when warming will first hit 1.5C for a single year will depend heavily on a natural cycle in the Pacific Ocean, the study finds, which can either dampen or accelerate global temperature rise.

-That doesn’t mean that 1.5C is a lost cause, other scientists tell Carbon Brief.
-But the most plausible way of keeping to the 1.5C limit by the end of the century is to overshoot and come back down to it afterwards.
+Hitting 1.5C for a single year would not mean that the aspirational limit of the Paris Agreement is a lost cause, other scientists tell Carbon Brief.
+The temperature limits in the Paris Agreement should be understood as changes in long-term global averages attributed to human activity, which exclude natural variability.
+However, they add, the most plausible way of keeping to the 1.5C limit by the end of the century could be to overshoot and come back down to it afterwards.

 Trajectory towards 1.5C

 With this in mind, the new Geophysical Research Letters study estimates the trajectory of global temperatures towards 1.5C.
-The research shows that, along with human-caused emissions, how quickly we reach 1.5C will depend heavily a natural cycle in the Pacific Ocean called the Interdecadal Pacific Oscillation (IPO).
+The research shows that, along with human-caused emissions, how quickly warming reaches 1.5C will depend heavily a natural cycle in the Pacific Ocean called the Interdecadal Pacific Oscillation (IPO).

 The IPO has two opposite phases: positive (also known as the “warm” phase) and negative (“cool”).
 The phases affect the strength of the trade winds that blow east-to-west across the tropical Pacific Ocean.
 These winds are themselves driven by warm air rising along the equator and the rotation of the Earth.

 During a negative IPO phase, the trade winds strengthen, driving heat into the deep Pacific Ocean, which brings cooler water to the surface.
 Since 2000, the IPO has been in its negative phase, and the cooling effect is thought to play a role in the recent slowdown in global surface temperature rise.